 Medical Editor: John P. Cunha, DO, FACOEP

 Lazanda (fentanyl) nasal spray is a narcotic pain medicine used to treat "breakthrough" cancer pain.
 Lazanda is taken together with other non-fentanyl narcotic pain medicine that is used around the clock.
-This medication is not for treating pain that is not cancer-related, such as pain from surgery, dental work, or migraine headaches.
-Lazanda nasal is available only under a special program called Lazanda REMS.
-You must be registered in the program and sign documents stating that you understand the risks and benefits of using this medication.
-Common side effects include nausea, vomiting, constipation, dizziness, drowsiness, tiredness, or white patches or sores inside your mouth or on your lips.
+Lazanda is not for treating pain that is not cancer-related, such as pain from surgery, dental work, or migraine headaches.
+Lazanda nasal spray is available only under a special program called Lazanda REMS.
+You must be registered in the program and sign documents stating that you understand the risks and benefits of using Lazanda.
+Common side effects of Lazanda include nausea, vomiting, constipation, dizziness, drowsiness, tiredness, or white patches or sores inside your mouth or on your lips.

 The starting dose of Lazanda is one 100 mcg spray (1 spray in one nostril).
 Lazanda may interact with other narcotics, sedatives, tranquilizers, sleeping pills, muscle relaxers, other medicines that can make you sleepy or slow your breathing, aprepitant, modafanil, pioglitazone, St. John's wort, antibiotics, phenobarbital or other barbiturates, antifungal medications, heart or blood pressure medications, HIV/AIDS medicines, seizure medications, or steroids.
 Tell your doctor all medications and supplements you use.
 It is unknown if Lazanda will harm a fetus.
 This drug may cause breathing problems, seizure, or addiction and withdrawal symptoms in a newborn if the mother takes the medication during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant while using this drug.
 Lazanda may also cause drowsiness, breathing problems, or addiction and withdrawal symptoms in a nursing infant.
 Do not breastfeed while you are taking Lazanda.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.